Meloxicam-Vertex, tablets 15 mg 20 pcs

 Interaction

-Concomitant use with acetylsalicylic acid and other NSAIDs increases the risk of erosive ulcerative lesions and bleeding from the gastrointestinal tract.
+When used simultaneously with acetylsalicylic acid and other NSAIDs, the risk of erosive and ulcerative lesions and bleeding from the gastrointestinal tract increases.

-Concomitant use with methotrexate helps to increase the side effect of the latter on the hematopoietic system (there is a risk of anemia and leukopenia.
+Simultaneous use with methotrexate increases the side effects of the latter on the hematopoietic system (there is a risk of developing anemia and leukopenia.

-Periodic control of total blood count is necessary).
-Concomitant use with diuretics and cyclosporine leads to an increased risk of renal failure.
+Periodic monitoring of a general blood test is necessary).
+Combined use with diuretics and cyclosporine leads to an increased risk of developing renal failure.

-In concomitant use with anticoagulants (heparin, ticlopidine, warfarin), as well as with thrombolytic drugs (streptokinase, fibrinolysin) the risk of bleeding increases (periodic monitoring of blood clotting).
+When used simultaneously with anticoagulants (heparin, ticlopidine, warfarin), as well as with thrombolytic drugs (streptokinase, fibrinolysin), the risk of bleeding increases (blood clotting indicators should be periodically monitored).

-Concomitant use with colestiramine increases excretion of meloxicam through the gastrointestinal tract (as a result of binding meloxicam).
-No pharmacokinetic interaction was found in concomitant use of meloxicam with antacids.
+Simultaneous use with cholestyramine increases the excretion of meloxicam through the gastrointestinal tract (as a result of binding of meloxicam).
+No pharmacokinetic interaction was detected when meloxicam was taken concomitantly with antacids.

 Overdose

-Treatment: gastric lavage, taking activated charcoal (within the next hour), symptomatic therapy.
+Treatment: gastric lavage, taking activated carbon (within the next hour), symptomatic therapy.

-Colestyramine accelerates excretion of the drug from the body.
-Forced diuresis, urine alkalinization, hemodialysis are ineffective due to the high binding of meloxicam with blood proteins.
-No specific antidotes and antagonists were found.
+Cholestyramine accelerates the elimination of the drug from the body.
+Forced diuresis, alkalization of urine, hemodialysis are ineffective due to the high binding of meloxicam to blood proteins.
+No specific antidotes or antagonists have been found.

 ---|---|